santhoshham/santhoshham/README.md

 # 💫 About Me:
-👋 Hey there!
-I'm a final-year student exploring the world of web development.

-🚀 Currently working on a cool React.js project.

-💼 Skilled in the MERN stack (MongoDB, Express, React, Node).
+👋 Hello!
+I'm a passionate web developer with a strong foundation in the MERN stack (MongoDB, Express.js, React, Node.js).

-🌱 Growing my knowledge with Express.js & React Hooks.
+🎓 I recently completed my B.Tech in Information Technology in April 2024.
+🚀 Currently expanding my skills in Express.js and React Hooks to build scalable and efficient web applications.
+💡 I enjoy turning ideas into reality through clean, responsive, and user-focused interfaces.
+🤝 Open to collaboration and always eager to learn from others in the developer community.

 ## 🌐 Socials: